The History of 7 Tennyson Road, Bath, Somerset

 Further Research

-The deeds to the house will contain information about the owners of the house from the time of its build-up to the current day, which may or may not be the same as the people who lived in it during this time.
-Further research on its occupants between 1931-1938 and 1940 onwards could be done via historical Electoral Registers, usually held in the local library.
+The deeds to the house will contain information about its owners from the time of its build-up to the present day, which may or may not be the same as the people who lived in it during this time.
+Further research on its occupants between 1931-1938 and 1940 onwards could be done via historical electoral registers, usually held in the local library.

 (Visited 414 times, 1 visits today)